 Some businesses might be limited by municipal bylaws, but there are still opportunities to keep pets out of warm cars.
-If you are looking to become a pet-friendly business, be aware of any rules that might limit what you’re able to do before making on any changes.
+If you are looking to become a pet-friendly business, be aware of any rules that might limit what you’re able to do before making any changes.

 Give employees a gentle reminder